FUTURE OF MEDICINE

 What it is:

-The ALT test measures the level of alanine aminotransferase, an enzyme mostly found in your liver.
+Measures the level of ALT, an enzyme mostly found in your liver.
 When liver cells are damaged or inflamed, ALT is released into the blood, making it a useful marker for liver health.

 High ALT levels may indicate liver injury or inflammation.
 This could be caused by conditions such as fatty liver disease, hepatitis, alcohol use, certain medications, or other health issues.